Creative Ways to Write a Thank-You Note for Donations

 1. Show Appreciation on Your Website

-Your nonprofit’s website is not just a digital hub for communications and fundraising; it’s also a valuable platform for donor and volunteer appreciation.
+Your nonprofit’s website isn’t just a digital hub for communications and fundraising—it’s also an online fundraising platform for donor and volunteer appreciation.

-Create a supporters page on your site.
-While this is most commonly used to highlight corporate sponsors and foundations, it’s a simple way to elevate individual donors too.
-You can also use your donation website, blog, or nonprofit newsletter to share a few of your donors’ stories and the reasons why they give.
+So create a supporters page on your site.
+While this most commonly highlights corporate sponsors and foundations, it’s also a simple way to elevate individual donors.
+You can also use your donation website, blog, or nonprofit newsletter to share a few of your donors’ stories and why they give.

 2. Highlight Donors on Social Media

-Appreciation posts are great pieces of content to add to your seasonal social media calendar.
+Appreciation posts are great content to add to your seasonal social media calendar.
 Even if you don’t name specific donors, you can give a general thanks with some impactful statistics.

-Greet donors with a timely, personalized thank-you email to ensure they feel valued.
-Segment donors by gift size and provide a few examples of the tangible impact their generous donation will make no matter the amount.
+A timely, personalized thank you email to donors ensures they feel valued.
+Segment donors by gift size and provide a few examples of the tangible impact their generous donation will make, no matter the amount.

-The Red Cross does a great job of sending out personalized emails to those who support their cause through monetary gifts or blood donations.
+The American Red Cross does a great job of sending out personalized emails to those who support its cause through monetary gifts or blood donations.
 These emails tell a story of a real person who benefited from donors’ life-saving contributions.

 4. Lean Into the Power of Video

-Create a donor thank-you video to make an emotional impact on your supporter base.
-Take advantage of its effective format to make a lasting impression.
+A donor thank you video can impact your supporter base emotionally.
+So take advantage of its effective format to make a lasting impression.

-The Ronald McDonald House has an entire library of YouTube videos that recognize their donors’ impact.
-It features several messages of thanks that emphasize their community’s critical role in reaching their goals.
+The Ronald McDonald House’s library of YouTube videos that recognize donors’ impact exemplifies this.
+The YouTube videos feature several messages of thanks that emphasize the Ronald McDonald House community’s critical role in reaching its goals.

 5. Pick Up the Phone or Send a Text

-Perhaps you’re sending an automatic email to notify a donor that you received their gift.
-But what if you followed that up with an old-fashioned handwritten letter, too?
+Perhaps you send an automatic email to notify a donor that you received their gift.
+But what if you followed that up with an old-fashioned handwritten letter too?

-Since your letter would arrive sometime after the charitable donation was made, stewardship letters to donors can serve as the perfect touchpoint to re-engage your supporters with a reminder of their impact.
+Since your letter would arrive sometime after the charitable donation, stewardship letters to donors can serve as the perfect touchpoint to re-engage your supporters with a reminder of their impact.

 Come up with a loose structure to follow for each letter to ensure the sentiment remains consistent.
-Keep it relatively brief to avoid losing the donor’s interest before they make it to the bottom, but don’t forget to add any details that speak to that person on an individual level.
+Keep it relatively brief to avoid losing the donor’s interest before they reach the bottom, but don’t forget to add details that speak to that person individually.
 Even something as simple as adding the donor’s name can make it feel more personal.

 8. Send Anniversary Cards

-Along with their name and contact information, the date of a donor’s first gift is a great piece of information to keep on hand.
-Sending donors an annual anniversary card is a fun way to celebrate their loyalty and commitment to your cause.
+Along with their name and contact information, the date of a donor’s first gift is crucial to keep on hand.
+Sending donors an anniversary card is a fun way to celebrate their loyalty and commitment to your cause.

 9. Celebrate Donors in Your Annual Report

-It’s common for organizations to include a running list of donors and sponsors in their nonprofit annual reports.
-Think about how you can bring that list to life to emphasize the critical role each donor plays in fulfilling your mission.
+It’s common for organizations to include a running list of donors and sponsors in nonprofit annual reports.
+Think about how you can bring that list to life to emphasize each donor’s critical role in fulfilling your mission.

-Send them a print or digital copy of the report when it’s ready to let them know they’re part of something bigger, and consider how you can promote the report to your larger community to elevate each donor on an even larger scale.
+Send donors a physical letter to thank them with a print copy of the report or a digital copy when it’s ready to let them know they’re part of something bigger.
+Also, consider how you can promote the report to your larger community to elevate each donor even more.

 10. Send a Welcome Swag Package

-Present donors with a thank-you package to welcome them in style.
-This package could include a T-shirt, water bottle, or canvas tote, as well as tools and resources to learn more about your organization.
+A thank you package welcomes donors in style.
+This package could include a T-shirt, water bottle, canvas tote, tools, and resources to learn more about your organization.

 11. Acknowledge Donors During Events

-Call out major donors by name at your next fundraising event.
-Invite them to stand up and be recognized by all attendees or potentially speak on behalf of their experience with your organization.
+Your next fundraising event might be a great opportunity to call out major donors by name.
+Invite them to stand up and receive recognition from all attendees or speak on behalf of their experience with your organization.

-Before publicly recognizing donors at your next event, ask whether they’re comfortable being honored in front of an audience.
-If they politely decline, make sure your staff thanks them personally at the event in a more private way.
+But before publicly recognizing donors at your next event, ask whether they’re comfortable being honored in front of an audience.
+If they politely decline, have your staff thank them at the event privately.
 You could also send a free entry ticket as another form of appreciation.

 12. Give an Office Tour

-Invite some of your donors to an exclusive tour of your nonprofit office.
-This is a chance to build face-to-face relationships with your supporters and expose them to a glimpse of what their gifts make possible for your work and operations.
+An exclusive tour of your nonprofit office is a good way to provide context around your cause.
+This is a chance to build face-to-face relationships with your supporters and expose them to a glimpse of what their gifts make possible.

 13. Share Some Exclusive Incentives

 Nonprofit donors don’t just give to get something in return.
-However, providing some incentives doesn’t hurt.
-To streamline your donor management initiatives, create giving levels to thank donors with specific items or opportunities in accordance with their gift size.
+But providing some incentives doesn’t hurt.
+To streamline your donor management initiatives, create giving levels to thank donors with specific items or opportunities that match their gift size.
 This presents another good chance to share some swag with your community so they can publicly promote their support of your cause.

 14. Provide Internal Giving Updates

-Not everyone on your staff is tasked with fundraising efforts or works directly with donors.
-However, they can all be a part of thanking supporters.
+Not everyone on your staff participates in fundraising efforts or works directly with donors.
+But they can all be a part of thanking supporters.

-In your staff meetings, share brief updates on who’s been giving and how they’re being recognized.
+In your staff meetings, share brief updates on who gave and how you recognized them.
 This keeps fundraising top of mind for everyone and ensures all employees are familiar with the names and faces of your supporters.

 It’s not enough to just thank your donors.
-Your staff and volunteers play an equal role in bringing your mission to life.
+Your staff and volunteers are equally important in bringing your mission to life.

-When it comes down to how to source and retain consistent volunteers, be sure to use similarly creative techniques you’re employing with donors to recognize your internal team.
+When sourcing and retaining consistent volunteers, be sure to use similarly creative techniques you employ with donors to recognize your internal team.
 Preventing staff turnover is critical to the sustainability of your work.

 16. Make It Count

-Keep an eye on what makes for a quality thank-you email or note.
-Ensure every communication you send genuinely showcases this sentiment and has the desired effect.
+By tracking what makes a quality thank you email or note, you ensure every communication you send genuinely showcases this sentiment and has the desired effect.

-Don’t just thank donors to check off the box—show your gratitude because you actually mean it.
+But don’t just thank donors to check off the box—show your gratitude because you mean it.
 Make sure they feel your sincerity and hear it from you consistently.

-Consider varying the format, style, or content of your thank-you messaging so it continues to feel fresh and genuine.
+Consider varying the format, style, or content of your thank you messaging to keep it fresh and genuine.

 How Will You Thank Donors?

 Neglecting to thank a new or existing donor is akin to forgetting about them or being unappreciative.
-Remind them that without their support, your organization wouldn’t be able to deliver on its commitment to your community.
+So remind donors that without their support, your organization couldn’t deliver on its commitment to your community.
+It’s a critical step in the larger stewardship journey worth the effort.

 Strengthen Donor Connections to Build Lasting Success